bpf-endeavor/bpf-app-offload-measurement/scripts/holb_memcached_exp/kernel_bypass/README.md

 # Experiments

-1. Comparing the Memcached AF\_XDP vs. Socket API
+1. Comparing the Memcached AF\_XDP vs. BMC vs. Socket API
 2. Comparing the BMC benefit for AF\_XDP vs Socket API
 3. Showing the BMC slowdown for the background traffic